Seth Maness: St. Louis Cardinals

 Maness pitched five effective innings in the Cardinals postseason run, posting an earned run average of 1.80.
 The one earned run he surrendered was a three-run home run to Jonny Gomes in Game 4 of the 2013 World Series.
 The Cardinals would not lead in a World Series game after this home run, falling in six games.

 An arbitration-eligible player prior to the 2016 season, Maness and the Cardinals agreed to a one-year, $1.4 million contract on January 15, 2016.

 After yielding a 6.39 ERA for the season, and his velocity on all four pitches down 2-3 mph, he landed on the DL for the first time in his career on May 14, after an exam revealed an inflammation on his right (pitching) elbow.
 He was having pitching difficulties, getting hit hard in his previous 1/3 inning work against the Anaheim Angels on May 12.
-For the season, he has a 6.39 ERA and 1.97 WHIP in 12 2/3 innings.
-He will eventually be able to join a Minor League affiliate on a rehab assignment, instead of as a member of that club's roster.
-That rehab assignment can last up to 30 days.
+For the season, he had a 6.39 ERA and 1.97 WHIP in 12 2/3 innings.
 On August 16, Maness was placed on the disabled list with an elbow strain.
 It was later revealed that Maness would need to undergo Tommy John surgery, effectively ending his 2016 season and likely for most of the 2017 season.

-After a medical review of his injury, Maness had surgery on August 18, to fix his Ulnar collateral ligament of elbow joint instead of Tommy John surgery ligament replacement, drastically reducing his recovery time from 12–15 months to 6–8 months, which would make him available for Spring Training in 2017.
+After a medical review of his injury, Maness had surgery on August 18, to fix his Ulnar collateral ligament of elbow joint instead of Tommy John surgery ligament replacement, drastically reducing his recovery time from 12–15 months to 6–8 months, which would make him available for spring training in 2017.